tc-ca/alexa-gc-recalls-usability-testing-framework/README.md

 ## Plan the test
 **Determine what success or failure is**
-We must determine what constitutes a passed or failed test?
-There are two cases that we determine is a pass.
+We must determine what constitutes a passed or failed test.
+There are two cases that we determine is a pass:
 1. The user is able to find recall information for their vehicle it is a pass.
 2. The user was able to determine that their vehicle does not have any recalls.